gchq/sleeper/docs/13-trino.md

 STARTED'.
 Somewhere in the final few log rows will be information about the Sleeper plugin configuration and how many Sleeper tables it has found.
 This should reassure you that it has connected to Sleeper and is ready for use.

+If this fails, look in the error messages for the following:

+- AmazonS3Exception: Access Denied - your AWS credentials may be invalid.
+Check by running _aws s3 ls_.
+- AmazonS3Exception: The specified bucket does not exist - the config bucket named in etc/catalog/sleeper.properties is incorrect.

+### Important JVM flags

+There is a conflict between Apache Arrow 8.0.0 and Java 17, which causes errors such as "module java.base does not "opens java.nio" to unnamed module."
+To avoid these errors, add the following flag to the JVM command line:

+> --add-opens=java.base/java.nio=ALL-UNNAMED

+This flag has already been added to the example etc/jvm.config file.
 ### Install a SQL client and connect to the Trino server

 Trino uses a standard JDBC connection and there are several suitable sophisticated SQL clients available for free.